qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Compared to the ACK frame, the MP_ACK frame is prefixed by a varint Uniflow ID field indicating to which uniflow the acknowledged packet sequence numbers relate.

-TODO: appendix

-Since frames are independent of packets, and the uniflow notion relates to the packets, the (MP_)ACK frames can be sent on any uniflow, unlike Multipath TCP
-{{RFC6824}} which is constrained to send ACKs on the same path.

 ADD_ADDRESS Frame